PSU-Research-Computing/psurc-docs/getting-started.rst

   > echo $0
   -bash

-then you are likely running some other shell by default, most likely tcsh or some variation of this.
+then you are likely running some other shell by default, most likely ``tcsh`` or some variation of this.
 This command tells you what your active shell is.

 What to do if my default shell is NOT bash?
 ```````````````````````````````````````````

-Send us a quick request from your pdx email address requesting that your default research account shell be set to bash.
+Send us a quick request from your PDX email address requesting that your default research account shell be set to bash.

 What to do in the meantime
 ``````````````````````````